dppdppd/Trunkfish/README.md

 ## What is Trunkfish?

-__Trunkfish__ is a script that creates periodic backups of the machine executing it onto a separate machine.
+__Trunkfish__ is a script that creates periodic file backups of the machine executing it onto a separate machine.
 It was explicitly developed for backing up OSX machines onto a DroboFS, but, with some minimal work, should work for backing up any posix device onto any other posix device, provided they have the requisite programs.

 ## Why Trunkfish?